ZissisM/EU_EmissionsPenalty/README.md

  Each figure is provided, along with each individual panel for each figure, in high-resolution .svg and .pdf format.

 ### Data Collection
- * Entso-e Pandas Client was used to download the data.
+ * Entso-e Pandas Client was used to download the electricity generation and wholesale price data.
 Example documentation can be found [here](https://github.com/EnergieID/entsoe-py).
  * _1_a_enstoe_api_fn.py & _1_1b_enstoe_api_fn.py: Used for this purpose to collect the desired data for each country.
 Anaconda Python Client is used.

 [^1]: The website tool [Datawrapper.de](https://datawrapper.dwcdn.net/Wi1uA/1/) was used for the construction of maps for Figure 2 (A, B, E) with our estimated results (from main dataset).
 Example [link](https://www.datawrapper.de/_/3KERv/) to Fig2A map.
 Powerpoint was used for visual modification and merging of images to create certain figures (i.e., Figure 2).